ava-labs/avalanche-docs/docs/apis/avalanchejs/manage-x-chain-keys.md

 ## Encode Bech32 Addresses {#encode-bech32-addresses}

 The X-Chain and the P-Chain use Bech32 to encode addresses.
-Note, the C-Chain also uses Bech32 to encode addresses for importing and exporting assets however the EVM, in general, uses the hex encoding ex: `0x46f3e64E4e3f5a46Eaf5c292301c6174B9B646Bf`.
+Note, the C-Chain also uses Bech32 to encode addresses for importing and exporting assets however the EVM, in general, uses hex encoding for addresses.
+Ex: `0x46f3e64E4e3f5a46Eaf5c292301c6174B9B646Bf`.

 Each Bech32 address is composed of the following components

 1. A Human-Readable Part (HRP).
-2. The number “1” is a separator (the last digit 1 seen is considered the separator).
+2. The number `1` is a separator (the last digit `1` seen is considered the separator).
 3. Base-32 encoded string for the data part of the address (the 20-byte address itself).
 4. A 6-character base-32 encoded error correction code using the BCH algorithm.